xtanaa001/academic-kickstart/content/research/incentives.md

  # CSS class.
  css_class = ""

-# {{< figure library="true" src="hero-academic.png" title="Research Overview" lightbox="true" >}}
-# My research centers around resource allocation and pricing in networked systems.
-I study how [communication networks](/tags/networking/), [cloud computing](/tags/cloud/edge-computing/) and [smart grid](/tags/smart-grid/) cope with challenges emerging from dynamic and self-interested user behaviors.
-I specialize in the design and analysis of online/distributed algorithms for the optimization of networked systems with multiple agents.
-I develop incentive-aware algorithms for adaptive resource allocation and pricing  based on algorithmic mechanism design.

-# - online algorithms,
-# - mechanism design,
-# - machine learning,
-# - communication networks,
-# - cloud computing
-# - smart grid.
 +++

+My research features the design and operation of communication networks in the face of dynamics, ranging from changing and possibly strategic user behaviors to network connectivity and resource availability.
+To achieve this, my research features interdisciplinarity and uses tools from mathematics and economics such as online algorithms, algorithmic game theory/mechanism design, and optimization.